 Our Firm Can Help You With Any Theft Charge

 Theft charges do not always include outright stealing, such as purse snatching.
-The state also defines the following as theft:

 - Theft by deception: Taking someone else’s property through trickery or deception.